Wolox/tech-guides/integrations/google_assistant_dialogflow/actions.md

 - At the [Google Actions Console](https://console.actions.google.com/) you have to create a new Action.

-- Once the Action is created, go to [Dialogflow](https://dialogflow.cloud.google.com/) and create new Agent.
+- Once the Action is created, go to [Dialogflow](https://dialogflow.cloud.google.com/) and create a new Agent.
 At Google Project select the Action you created in Google Actions Console.

 - Now you have the Dialogflow Agent integrated with Assistant Action.